tekiela/lasso-select/README.md

 ---

 ## ✨ Features
-* **Lasso SELECTION:** Click and drag to draw a bright green bounding box to select blocks.
+* **Lasso SELECT:** Click and drag to draw a bright green bounding box to select blocks.
 * **Lasso GROUP:** Lassoing a group of blocks selects the entire connected group.
 * **INVERT w.
 Alt-Drag:** Hold `Alt` while dragging a lasso to instantly invert block selection!
 * **ADD w.
 Alt-Click:** Press and hold `Alt` (or `Option` on macOS) to add to, or remove it from, the active selection.
 Clicking mid-group toggles the group status.